anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)

-In fact, if we visualize case trends across all fifty states, each state having varying levels of restrictions, you'll quickly notice a pattern that presents itself quite similarly across all fifty states: a bump in cases early in the year followed by a much bigger surge in cases during winter months.
+In fact, if we visualize case trends across all fifty states, each state having varying levels of restrictions, you'll quickly notice a pattern that presents itself quite similarly across all fifty states: a bump in cases early to midway through the year followed by a much bigger surge in cases during winter months.

 ![50 State Case Trends](/images/Case_Trend_All_50_States.png)